The Atriva Approach

 Atriva’s ATR-002 does not target viral proteins but a cellular pathway in the host cell, which makes the development of viral drug resistance far less likely.
 As a matter of fact, during preclinical trials with this host-targeting approach, no resistance formation was observed.
 Further, the MEK-inhibitor has also proven to have a longer treatment window compared to conventional influenza medication.
 Therefore, ATR-002 can be considered an excellent candidate for development as an efficient antiviral agent.

-A Phase II clinical trial with ATR-002 in influenza is planned to start in early 2021.
+A Phase II clinical trial with ATR-002 in influenza is planned for Q2 2021.

 As a first-in-class concept for respiratory and hemorrhagic viral infections that use the Raf/MEK/ERK signaling pathway, ATR-002 is also studied in tropical viruses, such as hantavirus, and provides a strong platform portfolio.